pypa/packaging.python.org/source/tutorials/installing-packages.rst

 Upgrading packages
 ==================

-Upgrade an already installed ``SomeProject`` to the latest from PyPI.
+Upgrade an already installed ``SomeProject`` to the latest from PyPI:

 .. tab:: Unix/macOS